The Two Realms

 Members of Ascension walk freely between layers.
 Some prefer the measured pace of traditional markets, finding comfort in market hours and the weight of institutional patterns.
 Some live entirely in the 24/7 pulse of crypto, rarely glancing at the old ways.
 Most exist somewhere in between—fluent in both ancient discipline and frontier innovation, understanding that the best systems draw from both.

 The light rivalry remains.
-TradFi traditionalists may mutter about "gambling on magic internet money."
-Crypto natives roll their eyes at "waiting for ancient markets to open."
+Sovereign traditionalists may mutter about "gambling on magic internet money."
+Cipher natives roll their eyes at "waiting for ancient markets to open."
 But beneath the banter is mutual respect: the knights know the hackers are building the future, and the hackers know the knights already solved problems they're only now encountering.

 Two realms.
 One world.
 The foundation and the frontier, working together.